 The dog became beneficial for the humans to have around.
 They would help with the hunting, protect the settlement and could easily be taught new tasks.

 The ones with the required abilities, the best hunter or protector, would be bred.
 Generation after generation through the dog’s domestication, the dog would evolve and improve their ability to live and work with humans.

 But the dogs were not the only ones who evolved.
 Humans had, over the same generations, learned how to communicate with and understand dogs.
 A hunter who was not able to understand his dog would often come home empty handed.

-This phenomenon is called mutualistic symbiosis where two species living close together and benefiting from that, gradually evolves qualities that makes both species better in working and understanding each other.
+This phenomenon is called mutualistic symbiosis.
+Two species living close together and benefiting from that will gradually evolve qualities that makes both species better in working and understanding each other.

 Until next week!